sfdxb7/gitmcp-copier/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/liadyosef?style=social)](https://twitter.com/liadyosef)
 </div>

-## What is GitMCP?
+## 🤔 What is GitMCP?
 **Stop vibe-hallucinating and start vibe-coding!**

 [GitMCP](https://gitmcp.io) is a free, open-source, remote [Model Context Protocol (MCP)](https://docs.anthropic.com/en/docs/agents-and-tools/mcp) server that transforms **any** GitHub project (repositories or GitHub pages) into a documentation hub.
 It allows AI tools like Cursor to access up-to-date documentation and code, ending hallucinations seamlessly.

-## Features
+## ✨ Features

-- ✨ **Latest Documentation on Any GitHub project**: Grant your AI assistant seamless access to the GitHub project's documentation and code.
+- 😎 **Latest Documentation on ANY GitHub Project**: Grant your AI assistant seamless access to the GitHub project's documentation and code.
 The built-in smart search capabilities help find exactly what the AI needs without using too many tokens!
+- 🧠 **No More Hallucinations**: With GitMCP, your AI assistant can provide accurate and relevant answers to your questions.
-- 👌 **Zero Setup**: Simply add the chosen GitMCP URL as an MCP server in your IDE  —no downloads, installations, signups, or changes are required.
+- ☁️ **Zero Setup**: GitMCP runs in the cloud.
+Simply add the chosen GitMCP URL as an MCP server in your IDE — no downloads, installations, signups, or changes are required.
 - ✅ **Free and Private**: GitMCP is open-source and completely free to use.
 It doesn't collect personal information or store queries.
 You can even self-host it!

 <video src="https://github.com/user-attachments/assets/2c3afaf9-6c08-436e-9efd-db8710554430"></video>

-## Getting Started
+## 🚀 Getting Started

 Using GitMCP is as easy as it gets!
 Just follow these steps: